 I won’t lie – when I first came across urethral sounding, I was absolutely horrified.
 “Cock stuffing??
 Urethral insertion??
 None of this sounds very sexy at all!”
 I used to think.
 There’s still a part of me that clenches up when I think about sounding, but isn’t that the fun of it?
 If you’re a fan of urethral play, you probably get off on the fact that it’s so taboo and risky.

 If done properly, urethral sounding can be a really unique and interesting way to stimulate the prostate and greatly enhance the male sexual experience.
 If not done properly, it can end in tears, urethra pain, and a trip to the ER.

-If you’re looking for a well-priced beginner's sounding kit, I would recommend the Hegar Urethral Sounding Kit on Amazon.
+If you’re looking for a well-priced beginner's sounding kit, I would recommend the Hegar Urethral Sounding Kit.
 It’s very affordable, comes with a free carry case, and features 8 stainless steel rods which range from 3mm to 18mm in thickness.
 It’s quite possibly the only sounding kit that you’d ever need to buy.
 Happy sounding!